Minnesota officer fired after hit in video now reinstated

 - Seattle's Franz Wassermann, 96, warns of chilling parallels with Nazi era | Jerry Large

+Sean Gormley, executive director of Law Enforcement Labor Services, the union representing Kinsey, says he’s pleased with the arbitrator’s decision and that the incident “illustrates the pitfalls of jumping to conclusions based on partial video and audio recordings.”

-In the video recorded by a cellphone, an officer tells a 19-year-old to leave Adams Hill Park in October 2015.
-The teen says the officer pushed him and hit him in the head.
+In the cellphone video on Twitter, an officer tells a 19-year-old to leave Adams Hill Park.
+The teen says the officer pushed and hit him.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.